10-time Olympic Medalist to coach sprints and jumps

-In 2007, Heard's assistance helped Ebonie Floyd to the NCAA Outdoor Championships.
+Heard's assistance helped Ebonie Floyd to the 2007 NCAA Outdoor Championships.
 She also set multiple school and conference records and was named the C-USA Female Track and Field Athlete of the Year.

-In 2005, he helped coach LaCour, an All-America selection and C-USA Men's Outdoor Athlete of the Year, along with Houston's All-America 4x100 meter relay team.
+He also helped along with Houston's All-America 4x100 meter relay team during the 2005 season.
 In 2004, he assisted Burrell in coaching two-time All-America sprinter Stanford Routt, who also was named the 2004 C-USA Men's Indoor Athlete of the Year.

 In his first season as assistant coach, Heard tutored 2003 NCAA qualifier Robert Foster.
 He was named an assistant coach after serving two seasons as a volunteer assistant.